 Animal attack cases can be more complicated than they first appear.
 These cases can either be governed by the theory of negligence or the theory of strict liability depending on the state.
 If the case is governed by the theory of negligence, the plaintiff must show that the owner of the animal acted carelessly or recklessly in allowing the attack.
 For example, if a dog was not properly secured behind a fence, escaped and bit someone, the owner would be clearly negligent.
 If the case is governed by strict liability, the plaintiff does not have to prove negligence.

 In some cases, the knowledge of the owner is also considered.
-If the animal has never attacked anyone before, the own many be shielded from liability on the first offense.
+If the animal has never attacked anyone before, the owner may be shielded from liability on the first offense.
 This is known as the “one bite rule.”
 About half the states in the U.S. have this rule.
 Once an animal has attacked a human, however, the owner is no longer shielded from liability.

 There are two circumstances in which an owner may not be liable for an animal attack.
 These include: